Mount Hillyer

 The trail rarely gets uncomfortably steep as it ascends over and around granite boulders, and weaves through thick tree trunks.
 Two-thirds of a mile from Horse Flats Campground, Mount Hillyer Trail passes a clearing on the right that would make a nice spot for backpackers to set up camp.
 There are interesting boulder formations nearby too.
 Around this point, the trail becomes a bit tricky to follow in a few places.
 Stay vigilant and continue up the mountain.
 To reward the effort you’ll have refreshing views east over pine treetops toward Mount Waterman and Twin Peaks.

-The trail breaks out of the forest onto a firebreak, and before you realize it, you’ve reached the 6,215-foot summit.
-It is hard to tell when you’ve arrived because the highpoint does not distinguish itself by rising far above the rest of the mountain.
-Instead, there is a long ridge running across Mount Hillyer that crowns at the unpronounced summit.
+It is hard to tell when you’ve arrived because the high point does not distinguish itself by rising far above the rest of the mountain.
+Instead, a long ridge runs across Mount Hillyer that crowns at the unpronounced summit.
 Mount Hillyer Trail angles north across a shallow saddle to another rise on the ridge, a quarter mile up the firebreak.
 This northern rise is only a few feet shorter then the actual summit.
 Ahead, the trail drops off the mountain, eventually reaching Santa Clara Divide Road.
 If you continued descending this way, you could turn right on the road to loop back to Horse Flats Campground.
 This is an optional return route that can be used by those who prefer to hike along a paved road rather than go out-and-back along the same trail.
 Before leaving Mount Hillyer, be sure to see what else the summit has to offer.

 The best views from Mount Hillyer by far come from the vantage point at the southwest end of the firebreak.
 Follow the use trail heading down the firebreak, which breaks off from Mount Hillyer Trail near the summit.
 To the east, you’ll have clear views toward Mount Waterman and Twin Peaks.
 The south face of the mountain is covered with short brush instead of pines, to allow unobstructed views.
 To the south, you can look out over Mount Mooney, Vetter Mountain and several lower summits in the San Gabriel Mountains.
 To the west, you get a panoramic look at the expansive drainage carved by Alder Creek that feeds into Big Tujunga Canyon.
 The path ends at Mount Hillyer’s premier viewpoint.
 Only a very faint path continues down off the mountain, so this is a good place to head back.
 As a bonus, if you have a look around before you turn around, you’ll find a hidden geocache.